Sichuan eggplant with tofu

 1 T neutral oil

-1-1.5 lbs eggplants, preferably asian eggplants, cut into batons 3/4 inch thick and 2 inches long1 box firm tofu, drained, blotted and sliced or torn
+1-1.5 lbs eggplants, preferably Asian eggplants, cut into batons 3/4 inch thick and 2 inches long1 box firm tofu, drained, blotted and sliced or torn

 Sauce